OpenDroneMap/docs/README.md

 make livehtml
 ```

-Note that if WebODM is running you should temporarily stop it while you edit the documentation.
+Note that if OpenDroneMap Desktop or another application is running on port 8000 you should temporarily stop it while you edit the documentation.

 ## Step 5.
 Start Editing